 While taking care of your mouth at home with regular brushing and flossing is essential for keeping it healthy is essential, professional care is also needed.
 Along with regular dental cleanings and exams, sometimes professional dental treatments are needed to fix oral health issues and restore the condition of your mouth.
 However, if the idea of even stepping foot in a dental office triggers anxiety or fear, you may do everything you can to avoid going.
-Avoiding treatment can lead to more serious issues later on, which often require more invasive treatments.
+Avoiding treatment can lead to more serious issues later on.
 At Trail Ridge Dental in Longmont and Johnstown, we can help you to relax, and enable you to get your necessary dental care, with conscious sedation.

 Sedation for Dental Anxiety

 Dental care is important for maintaining a healthy mouth.
 Whether it is a simple cleaning and exam or a procedure designed to restore the health of your mouth in the event of an issue, ignoring these necessary procedures can have serious consequences.
 If the thought of dental treatments causes you anxiety or fear, you may do everything you can to avoid it.
 With conscious sedation, we can help you relax and remain calm and comfortable.
 You can get the treatments you need when you need them.

 While anxiety and fear are common reasons for conscious sedation, there are other uses for it as well:

 - You have a low tolerance for pain.

 - Your procedure will take a long time.